andrerpbts/base_form/README.md

 end
 ```

-So, here is the thing, see the variables names I've associated there, are the name os
+So, here is the thing: check the variables names I've associated there are the names of
 form_records I've defined before.
-It tries to create an account, setting a plan to it
+It tries to create an account setting a plan to it
 and then tries to create a user associated to this brand new account.

-Is this `form_records` that will call each object associated here to check its errors,
+This `form_records` will call each object associated here to check its errors,
-and group it in `errors` object in your form itself in case of some validation brakes,
+and group it in `errors` object in your form itself in case of some validation fails.
-but if all is fine, the form instance is returned to you and you will be able to call
+If all is fine, the form instance is returned to you and you will be able to call
 methods like `persisted?`, `account`, `user`, `valid?` and etc...

 Are you still there? :D